 Indigenous: Reconciliation and equity through inclusive employment – A library of resources for supporting Indigenous employees to thrive.

-Truth and Reconciliation Commission (TRC) Report – To learn about the legacy of the Indian Residential School system through the stories of those directly affected, read the findings of the Truth and Reconciliation Commission (TRC) report.
+Truth and Reconciliation Commission (TRC) Report – To learn about the legacy of the Indian Residential School system through the stories of those directly affected, read the findings of the Truth and Reconciliation Commission (TRC) report or by exploring the National Center for Truth and Reconciliation's website.

 You can hear more about the importance of the commission’s findings and the role we all play in moving forward in this brief address from Senator Murray Sinclair former Chief Commissioner of the Truth and Reconciliation Commission.